Channel 4: Since 2006

 On 31 October 2017, Channel 4 introduced a new series of idents continuing the theme, this time depicting the logo shapes as having formed into an anthropomorphic "giant" character.

-On 25 September 2021, Channel 4 and several of its sub-channels went off air after an incident at Red Bee Media's playout centre in west London.
+On 25 September 2021, Channel 4 and several of its sub-channels went off the air after an incident at Red Bee Media's playout centre in west London.
 Channel 4, More4, Film4, E4, 4Music, The Box, Box Hits, Kiss, Magic and Kerrang! stopped transmitting, but 4seven was not impacted.
 The incident still affected a number of the channels by 30 September.
 The London Fire Brigade confirmed that a gas fire prevention system at the site had been activated, but firefighters found no sign of fire.
-Activation of the fire suppression system caused catastrophic damage to some systems, such as Channel 4's subtitles, signing, and audio description system.
-An emergency backup subtitling system also failed, leaving Channel 4 unable to provide access services to viewers.
+Activation of the fire suppression system caused catastrophic damage to some systems, such as Channel 4's system for subtitles, signing, and audio description.
+A backup subtitling system also failed, leaving Channel 4 unable to provide access services to viewers.
 This situation was criticised by the National Deaf Children's Society, which complained to the broadcasting watchdog.
-A new subtitling, signing and audio description system had to be built from scratch.
-The service eventually began to return at the end of October.
-In June 2022 after a six-month long investigation, Ofcom found that Channel 4 had breached its broadcast licence conditions on two grounds: Missing its subtitles quota on Freesat for 2021 and failure to effectively communicate with affected audiences.
+A new subtitling, signing and audio description system had to be built from scratch and the service began to return at the end of October.
+In June 2022, after a six-month long investigation, Ofcom found that Channel 4 had breached its broadcast licence conditions on two grounds: missing its subtitles quota on Freesat for 2021 and failure to effectively communicate with affected audiences.

-On 23 December 2021, Jon Snow presented Channel 4 News for the last time, after 32 years as a main presenter on the programme, making Snow one of the UK's longest-serving presenters on a national news programme.
+On 23 December 2021, Jon Snow presented Channel 4 News for the last time, after 32 years as a main presenter on the programme, making him one of the UK's longest-serving presenters on a national news programme.

-In April 2025, it was announced that Alex Mahon would step down as chief executive (CEO) of Channel 4 in the summer of that year.
+In April 2025, it was announced that Alex Mahon would step down as chief executive of Channel 4 in the summer of that year.
 She was succeeded on an interim basis by Jonathan Allan, the broadcaster's chief operating officer, while a search for a permanent replacement was launched.

 Abandoned privatisation

 Channel 4's parent company, Channel Four Television Corporation, was considered for privatisation by the governments of Margaret Thatcher, John Major and Tony Blair.
 In 2014, the Cameron-Clegg coalition government drew up proposals to privatise the corporation but the sale was blocked by the Liberal Democrat Business Secretary Vince Cable.
-In 2016, the future of the channel was again being looked into by the government, with analysts suggesting several options for its future.
-In June 2021, the government of Boris Johnson was considering selling the channel.
+In 2016, the future of the channel was again looked into by the government, with analysts suggesting several options for its future.
+In June 2021, the government of Boris Johnson considered selling the channel.

 In April 2022, the Department for Culture, Media and Sport acknowledged that ministerial discussions were taking place regarding the sale of Channel Four Television Corporation.
 The channel's chief executive, Alex Mahon, expressed disappointment at this, saying that its vision for the future was "rooted in continued public ownership".

-In January 2023, Michelle Donelan confirmed that the plans to sell Channel 4 were scrapped and that it would remain in public ownership for the foreseeable future.
+In January 2023, government minister Michelle Donelan confirmed that the plans to sell Channel 4 were scrapped and that it would remain in public ownership for the foreseeable future.